Joint Base Lewis–McChord: JBLM overview

 JBLM has two Senior Service Component Commanders, one Army (Commander, I Corps) and one Air Force (Commander, 62nd Airlift Wing), and has more than 45,000 service members and civilian workers.
 The post supports over 120,000 military retirees and more than 29,000 family members living both on and off post.
 The base has a total active population of nearly 210,000 inhabitants, making it the fourth largest military installment worldwide by population.
 JBLM consists of four geographical areas, Lewis Main, Lewis North, McChord Field, and Yakima Training Center.
 Lewis Main, Lewis North and McChord Field cover over 86000 acre; while Yakima Training Center covers 324000 acre.

 JBLM Lewis Main, Lewis North and McChord Field have abundant high-quality, close-in training areas, including 115 live-fire ranges.
 Additional training space is available at Yakima Training Center in eastern Washington, including maneuver areas and additional live-fire ranges.

 In 2009, the former Fort Lewis Regional Correctional Facility was remodeled and renamed the Northwest Joint Regional Correctional Facility (NWJRCF).
 The facility houses minimum and medium security prisoners from all branches of the U.S. Armed Forces.

 JBLM Lewis North hosted the Leader Development and Assessment Course, a capstone program for the U.S. Army's ROTC program until it was relocated to Fort Knox, KY in 2014.

 Camp Murray (Washington National Guard) is adjacent to the post.
+McCants Hangar was dedicated in honor of Hershel Daniel McCants Jr.